-Government, industry to discuss implications of rules at seminar in Buenos Aires 1 September

-The new rules were discussed with local and international investors and equipment suppliers at a seminar organised by the Global Wind Energy Council (GWEC), with the participation of the Energy and Mining Ministry and the Argentinian-German Chamber of Commerce (AHK) at the Buenos Aires Stock Exchange on 1st September.
+The new rules will be discussed with local and international investors and equipment suppliers at a seminar organised by the Global Wind Energy Council (GWEC), with the participation of the Energy and Mining Ministry and the Argentinian-German Chamber of Commerce (AHK) at the Buenos Aires Stock Exchange on 1 September.

 "Renewable power development today occupies a central place in Argentina's energy, political, social and economic agenda", said Sebastian Kind, Undersecretary of Renewable Energy at Argentina's Ministry of Energy and Mining.
 "We have settled long-term policies and we are witnessing the outcomes of such policies", he added.

 Ramón Fiestas, President of GWEC's Latin America Committee, says "A new scenario for development and financing of renewables projects will open up as a result of the new scheme."
 He adds "We have seen how the development of private PPA markets has become an important driver for the wind sector in a growing number of countries around the world."

 Argentina is currently seeing a boom in investments in the renewable energy sector, and the event follows the announcement by the government of the next round of renewable power auctions, known as RenovAr 2, which will take place in October, and which is expected to lead to a further US$ 2bn being invested in the sector.

 Argentina's Act 27.191 was approved by congress in 2015 and passed into law by the government in 2016.
 It foresees Argentina achieving 8% of its energy supply from renewables by 2017, and 20% of its supply by 2025.
 This foresees adding around 10GW of renewable power capacity to Argentina's system, this translates into 1 to 1.5GW of new wind power capacity per year.